 Solution:

-(a) Recall that the current in the RL series reaches its final or max value after a long time.
-You can show this by approaching $t$ to infinity in the current formula that finally we get $I_f=\mathcal{E}/R$.
-Thus, the final current is \[I_f=\frac{\mathcal{E}}{R}=\frac{12}{3}=4\quad {\rm A}\]
+(a) Recall that the current in the RL series reaches its final or maximum value after a long time.
+You can show this by letting $t$ approach infinity in the current formula, resulting in: $I_f=\mathcal{E}/R$.
+Thus, the final current is \[I_f=\frac{\mathcal{E}}{R}=\frac{12}{3}=4\quad {\rm A}\] Note: In an RL circuit with a battery, the time constant has a different meaning compared to an RL circuit without a battery.

-(b) Setting $t=\tau$ in the current RL series formula, we have \begin{align*} I&=I_f(1-e^{-t/\tau})\\ \\ &=4(1-e^{-\tau/\tau})\\ \\&=4(1-e^{-1})\\ \\ &=4\times 0.632 \\ \\&=2.528\quad {\rm A}\end{align*}
+(b) Setting $t=\tau$ in the current equation, we have \begin{align*} I&=I_f(1-e^{-t/\tau})\\ \\ &=4(1-e^{-\tau/\tau})\\ \\&=4(1-e^{-1})\\ \\ &=4\times 0.632 \\ \\&=2.528\quad {\rm A}\end{align*}

-(c) From Kirchhoff's voltage rule, we have $\mathcal{E}-\Delta V_R -\Delta V_L=0$.
-To find $\Delta V_L$, we must determine first the $\Delta V_R$.
-From the section of Ohm's law problems the voltage drop across the resistor at time $t=\tau$ is found as below \begin{align*}\Delta V_R &=I(t)R\\&=2.528\times 3\\&=7.584\quad {\rm V}\end{align*} Next, substituting it into the above Kirchhoff's rule expression, we get \begin{gather*}\mathcal{E}-\Delta V_R -\Delta V_L=0\\ 12-(7.584)-\Delta V_L=0\\ \Rightarrow \Delta V_L=4.416\quad {\rm V}\end{gather*}
+(c) From Kirchhoff's voltage rule, we have: $\mathcal{E}-\Delta V_R -\Delta V_L=0$.
+To find $\Delta V_L$, we must first determine $\Delta V_R$.
+From the section of Ohm's law problems the voltage drop across the resistor at time $t=\tau$ is: \begin{align*}\Delta V_R &=I(t)R\\&=2.528\times 3\\&=7.584\quad {\rm V}\end{align*} Next, substituting this into Kirchhoff's voltage rule expression, we get: \begin{gather*}\mathcal{E}-\Delta V_R -\Delta V_L=0\\ 12-(7.584)-\Delta V_L=0\\ \Rightarrow \Delta V_L=4.416\quad {\rm V}\end{gather*}

-(d) Inductance divided by resistance is defined time constant in a series RL circuit i.e. $\tau=L/R$.
-Thus, using this formula and solving for inductance we get \begin{align*}L&= R\tau \\ &=3\times 0.3\\&=0.9\quad {\rm H}\end{align*}
+(d) The time constant in a series RL circuit is defined as $\tau=L/R$.
+Thus, using this formula and solving for inductance, we get \begin{align*}L&= R\tau \\ &=3\times 0.3\\&=0.9\quad {\rm H}\end{align*}

 Problem (5): In a circuit containing a $35\,\rm V$ power supply, a $45\,\rm \Omega$ resistor, and a solenoid of inductance $1.25\,\rm mH$ with negligible resistance, all connected in a series with an open switch.
 The switch is suddenly closed.